-Student Activities is a fundamental part of the mission of the division of student affairs and the overall University mission.
-The student activities office is responsible for creating a positive campus environment that enhances campus life, by providing opportunities for involvement, recreation, and personal growth and development.
+Student Activities is a fundamental part of the mission of the Division of Student Affairs and the overall University mission.
+The Student Activities Office is responsible for creating a positive campus environment that enhances campus life, by providing opportunities for involvement, recreation, and personal growth and development.
 Students are encouraged to become involved with one or more of our registered student organizations and variety of events sponsored by the University Programming Board and Student Government Association.
 Involvement in these organizations allows students to develop and learn professional skills while exposing them to networking opportunities.
-The skills and relationships developed within student organizations can be beneficial for students, both during and following their time at Francis Marion University is completed.
+The skills and relationships developed within student organizations can be beneficial for students, both during and following their time at Francis Marion University.

 Here’s your complete guide — the place to stay up to date.

 South Carolina Student Legislature